rasika1205/Demand-Forecasting/README.md

----

 # 📦 Demand Forecasting with Holt-Winters Seasonal Model

-This project applies **time series forecasting techniques** to predict weekly demand (`units_sold`) for various SKUs across multiple stores.
+This project applies **Time Series Forecasting Techniques** to predict weekly demand (`units_sold`) for various SKUs across multiple stores.
 The focus is on understanding historical demand patterns, identifying seasonality, and using classical forecasting models to generate accurate short-term predictions.

-> 🔍 **Goal**: To forecast SKU-level weekly demand using the Holt-Winters additive model and evaluate its performance on unseen data.
+🔍 **Goal**: To forecast SKU-level weekly demand using the Holt-Winters additive model and evaluate its performance on unseen data.

 ---